Danny Ben-Moshe: Academia and Publications

-Ben-Moshe has also written widely for newspapers and magazines including The Age, The Australian, The Canberra Times, and The Jerusalem Post.
-He is the co-author with Dovid Katz of The Seventy Years Declaration on the Final Solution Conference at Wannsee, and is involved in the ongoing campaign to preserve the truth about the Holocaust and to refute Double Genocide in Lithuania and elsewhere.
-He has written widely on this in the media.
+Ben-Moshe has also written for newspapers and magazines including The Age, The Australian, The Canberra Times, and The Jerusalem Post.
+He is the co-author with Dovid Katz of The Seventy Years Declaration on the Final Solution Conference at Wannsee, He has also written on Holocaust denial and the Double Genocide theory in Lithuania and elsewhere.

+Podcast

+Ben-Moshe is also the producer and presenter of the Audible podcast series My Lost Family, which is based on his own family history.
+CrimeReads included the series in its selection of seven international true-crime podcasts.